equivalent/shrink/README.md

 4. ruby run.rb

-> No tests as I'm not planing to make this "popular" project and for my every day use it just works withot tests
+> No tests as I've build this in 30 min and I'm not planing to make this "popular" project and for my every day use it just works withot tests.